drpraveendra/drpraveendra.github.io/_posts/2026-03-21-introduction-to-point-set-topology.md

 <div class="post-hero">
   <h1>Introduction to Point Set Topology in ℝ</h1>
-  <p><strong>Point Set Topology</strong> is the study of the structure of subsets of ℝ using openness, closedness, limits, and continuity.
+  <p><strong>Point Set Topology</strong> is the study of the structure of subsets of ℝ using neighbourhood, boundedness, openness, closedness, and related concepts.
 It forms the rigorous foundation of all real analysis.</p>
 </div>

 <div class="stats-strip">